s4hts/HTStream/README.md

 If you encounter any bugs or have suggestions for improvement, please post them to: https://github.com/s4hts/HTStream/issues

-Check out [https://github.com/bnjenner/MultiQC](https://github.com/bnjenner/MultiQC) for nice HTML reports from HTStream log files!
+MultiQC support is in development.
+Check out [https://github.com/bnjenner/MultiQC](https://github.com/bnjenner/MultiQC) for progress on HTML reports from HTStream log files!

 Thanks for trying HTStream!